Alfredo Fiorani: The latest writings on the Great War

 In 2015 he published the book "L'immortalità delle vittime.
-Gli abruzzesi alla grande guerra", in which he collected memories and testimonies, trying to trace the impact that the World War I had on Abruzzo and on the young people who sacrificed their existence for it.
+Gli abruzzesi alla grande guerra", in which he collected memories and testimonies, trying to trace the impact that World War I had on Abruzzo and on the young people who sacrificed their existence for it.

 In 2017 the essay "I prigionieri di guerra austro-ungarici nei campi di concentramento italiani" was published, written by him together with Edoardo Puglielli, in which the authors trace the story – little known to the general public – of the birth of the Romanian Legion of Italy and internment camps scattered in Abruzzo as in all of Italy, where men belonging to the most disparate linguistic-cultural groups were locked up to be used as agricultural, industrial and public utility workers, underpaid compared to local labor, or to be left to die of hardship and disease.

 This latest historical essay will however be published after the author's death, which occurred following a long illness on February 29, 2016, in Lanciano.